HaydenWebb/HaydenWebb.github.io/_pages/about.md

  I am broadly interested in bio-mimetic robotics, integrable technology, and mechatronic devices that can be utilized to physically manipulate the world around us, and I explore these various topics in my research.
 Currently, I am working on the development & design of new forms of robotic in-hand manipulator systems in order to further the gripping and manipulating capabilities of current robot hands.

-Additionally, I work for both the [Rice University Mechanical Engineering Department](https://mech.rice.edu/) and [Rice University Oshman Engineering Design Kitchen](https://oedk.rice.edu/) as a Teaching Assistant to further promote and teach Engineering in the Rice undergraduate & graduate community.
+Additionally, I have worked for both the [Rice University Mechanical Engineering Department](https://mech.rice.edu/) and [Rice University Oshman Engineering Design Kitchen](https://oedk.rice.edu/) as a Teaching Assistant to further promote and teach Engineering in the Rice undergraduate & graduate community.